What is Speak Up?

 The top three reasons schools and districts participate in Speak Up are to:

-There are Speak Up surveys for your students (grade level appropriate K-12), teachers, librarians, principals, district administrators and parents.
-Surveys for students and educators are currently available in English only.
-The parents' survey is currently available in English and Spanish.
-The current Speak Up surveys include:
+There are Speak Up questions for your students (grade level appropriate K-12), teachers, librarians, principals, district administrators and parents.
+Questions for students and educators are currently available in English only.
+The parent questions are currently available in English and Spanish.
+The current Speak Up question deck includes:

 |Grades 3-5||Tech Leaders||Parent Group|